Practicing What She Preaches—and Teaches

 An Episcopal seminary shaped by the West Coast context, CDSP forms leaders called to find new ways to create Christian communities and share God’s love.

-Through our partnership with Trinity Church and an ongoing dialog with bishops and grassroots leaders, we have focused our degree programs on preparing priests for wise and practical leadership that makes an impact in their church and local community.
+Through our partnership with Trinity Church and an ongoing dialog with bishops and grassroots leaders, we have focused our degree programs on preparing community-oriented, spiritually adept, and resilient priests who will help create the Episcopal Church of the future.

 CDSP has called Dr. Rachel Toombs to serve as assistant professor of Old Testament beginning May 22.
 Toombs is the first full-time faculty member hired according to the parameters of […]